Applicants must have already completed a JD or an LLM at an ABA-approved law school.

 The dissertation proposal should be typed, double-spaced, formatted with one-inch margins, and submitted (electronically attached) with the application.
-Required font size of the professional goals statement is 10 pt. or larger in Times New Roman font; required length is ten pages.
+Required font size of the dissertation proposal is 10 pt. or larger in Times New Roman font; required length is five pages.

 The dissertation proposal must be the original work of the applicant.
 To submit the dissertation proposal, please add and upload it with the professional goals statement.
 The applicant's LSAC account number should appear on all documents.

 Letters of recommendation offer insight into a prospective student's potential for success in the program and provide information about the candidate that is not reflected in other parts of the application.
 Letters can comment on the applicant's intellectual capacity, analytic and communication skills, character traits, and professional experience.
 Academic and/or employer or supervisor letters are accepted.

 Applicants are required to submit a résumé.
 Résumés should not exceed two typed pages and may include: education information (including honors and awards), employment history, extracurricular or community activities, military service, publications, special achievements, etc.